Braven

 • Implement periodic audits of feedback quality and ensure clarity and alignment to learning objectives.

-• Manage grading performance dashboards and share trends and insights with the Central Delivery leadership team.
+• Manage grading performance dashboards and share trends and insights with the Central Delivery Accelerator (CDA) leadership team.

-• Partner with Manager, Academic Success and CDA teammates to maintain a high-quality, joyful volunteer experience through consistent communication, resources, and recognition.
+• Partner with the Manager, Academic Success and Centralized Delivery of the Accelerator teammates to maintain a high-quality, joyful volunteer experience through consistent communication, resources, and recognition.

 • Track volunteer engagement, issues, and performance in systems like Salesforce, escalating to appropriate teammates when interventions are needed.